Best SUV 2023

 SUVs are now available in almost every sector of the car market.
 You can buy supermini-based small SUVs, family hatchback-derived compact SUVs, and larger SUVs derived from bigger executive car platforms.
 There are also full-blown 4x4-style SUVs, which have a much more rugged, off-road-ready appearance, plus crossover-style SUVs that serve as a half-way house between a car and a full 4x4.
 In short, there are SUVs of all flavours, which means there’s almost guaranteed to be something just right for you.

 Which is the most popular SUV?

-SUVs now regularly appear on the list of the UK’s top 10 best-selling cars.
-Models such as the Nissan Qashqai, Kia Sportage and Ford Puma sell by the thousands each and every month.
-The Volvo XC40 and Volkswagen Tiguan are more premium-priced popular SUVs, and such is the thirst for SUVs from British car buyers, it’s rare that there isn’t at least a couple of SUVs ranked among the country’s favourite new cars.
+SUVs now regularly appear on the list of the UK’s top 10 best-selling cars, and increasingly make up a sizable chunk of the rankings.
+Models such as the Nissan Qashqai, Kia Sportage and Ford Puma sell by the thousands each and every month, and share the top 10 with cars like the Nissan Juke, Hyundai Tucson and Volkswagen T-Roc.